crisp-oss/chappe/README.md

 [![Test and Build](https://github.com/valeriansaliou/chappe/workflows/Test%20and%20Build/badge.svg?branch=master)](https://github.com/valeriansaliou/chappe/actions?query=workflow%3A%22Test+and+Build%22) [![NPM](https://img.shields.io/npm/v/chappe.svg)](https://www.npmjs.com/package/chappe) [![Downloads](https://img.shields.io/npm/dt/chappe.svg)](https://www.npmjs.com/package/chappe) [![Buy Me A Coffee](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg)](https://www.buymeacoffee.com/valeriansaliou)

-Developer Docs builder.
+**Developer Docs builder.
 Write guides in Markdown and references in API Blueprint.
-Comes with a built-in search engine.
+Comes with a built-in search engine.**

+Chappe is a Developer Docs builder, that produces static assets.
+No runtime, just lightweight static files.
+It was built to address SaaS companies needs, and can serve as a first-class modern alternative to services such as [ReadMe](https://readme.com/).

+The reason behind why we made Chappe is the following: while looking for a Developer Docs builder at Crisp, all that we could find were either outdated open-source projects, or commercial documentation builders.
+We wanted a modern Developer Docs website hosted on our premises, as pure-static assets (the latter is especially important, as we do not want to rely on a plethora of external services that can go down anytime).

+**Using Chappe is as easy as:**

+1. Writing all your docs in Markdown;
+2. Building your docs in a single command;
+3. Finally, deploying static build assets to your Web servers (or GitHub Pages, Cloudflare Pages, etc.);

+_👉 Did you know that you could automate step 2 and 3 with GitHub Actions?
+Push your changes, and watch them be automatically deployed live._

 **🇵🇪 Crafted in Lima, Peru.**